Opinion | The latest sheer idiocy from conservative homophobes: Boycotting Oreos

 “Supporting the homosexual agenda versus remaining neutral in the cultural war is just bad business,” it claims, suggesting that “Christians” should vote with their pocketbooks and support companies that don’t express such sentiments.
 One Million Moms is requesting signatures on a petition to Oreo and Mondelez demanding an end to collaboration with PFLAG or else, signers pledge: “I will no longer buy your products.”

-Which caused this Christian to get off his duff, rush the nearest store and buy as many Oreo cookies as he could carry.
+Which caused this Christian to get off his duff, rush to the nearest store and buy as many Oreo cookies as he could carry.
 So happens my neighborhood Safeway is currently selling a family size Oreo package — buy one, get one free!

 I’m munching a cookie as I type this missive.
 And I’m fuming.

 Boycott a company that applauds parents supporting their children in wholesome, committed relationships?
 Lend support to a bigoted bunch of “moms” who seek pledges to not buy from a company that affirms loving, supportive families?
 Sheer idiocy.
-It’s mean, and a disgrace to my faith, which regards LGBTQ people as children of God with rights to a family.
+It’s mean and a disgrace to my faith, which regards LGBTQ people as children of God with rights to a family.

 I was raised on that sandwich cookie filled with sweet cream between two chocolate wafers.
 They were a hit in our house — the perfect snack for all occasions.